annie-git95/demand_forecasting_template/README.md

 The second step is to set up your queries.
 In the **sql** folder all the queries will be placed in there.

 * ga_orders.sql - Only uses Google Analytics data and serves as the template SQL
-* order_shipment.sql - Only uses store data and serves as the template SQL
-* all_countries/ - Contains queries for business_source and country work.
-* bqml/ - BigQuery Machine Learning queries.
+* sql/ - BigQuery Machine Learning SQL queries.

-For the production ready work, the code located in the **sql/all_countries** folder.
-The rest of the code is meant to be a template for any forecasting solution.

 #### Google Analytics Query Instruction